Vale Park: History

-Following the club being informed that they would be evicted from The Old Recreation Ground by Stoke-on-Trent City Council, plans for a new stadium in a new area began to be made.
-In 1944 Hamil Road – the site of a former clay pit – was chosen, a site opposite Burslem Park, where the club had played its football in the early years of its existence.
+Following the club being informed that they would be evicted from the Old Recreation Ground by Stoke-on-Trent City Council, plans for a new stadium in a new area began.
+In 1944, Hamil Road – the site of a former clay pit – was chosen, a site opposite Burslem Park, where the club had played its football in the early years of its existence.
 The development became known as The Wembley of the North due to the planned size of the stadium, plans which included an 80,000 capacity with room for 1,000 parked cars.
-The club's leadership had not allowed the club's third tier status or their lack of money to curb their ambition.
-Life-time seats were sold for £100 (the price of admission for roughly 200 matches) but fewer than 100 fans bought them.
+The club's leadership had not allowed the club's third-tier status or lack of money to curb their ambition.
+Lifetime seats were sold for £100 (the price of admission for roughly 200 matches), but fewer than 100 fans bought them.
 Also costing £100, the pitch was the most expensive ever laid in the country at the time.

-The ground opened in 1950 having eventually cost £50,000, and boasting a capacity of 40,000 (360 seated).
+The ground opened in 1950, having eventually cost £50,000, and boasting a capacity of 40,000 (360 seated).
 The original ground consisted of just two stands, the Railway stand and the Lorne Street main stand, with banks of terracing at the Bycars and Hamil ends of the ground.
 The Bycars end was originally the Swan Passage stand from the Old Recreation Ground, which was taken apart, moved across the city and re-erected as the funds for an entirely new stand had run out.
 The first match was a 1–0 victory over Newport County on 24 August 1950 in front of 30,196 rain-soaked spectators.
 Walter Aveyard took the honour of being the first to score at the ground.
-On the same day the stadium's name was revealed for the first time – Vale Park.
+The stadium's name was revealed for the first time on the same day: Vale Park.
+The club considered naming the stadium after chairman Alderman William Arthur Holdcroft, whose persistence and vision had been central to its development.

 Vale Park initially had problems with drainage, causing many games of the 1950–51 season to be postponed.
-The problem was finally resolved in summer 1960, when new drains were installed to help ease the winter mud spots.
+The problem was finally resolved in summer 1960 when new drains were installed to help ease the winter mud spots.

 In summer 1951, 578 seats were installed on the Railway Terrace, bringing the seated capacity of Vale Park to 1,010.
-In 1954 the Railway Stand was built, as capacity gradually increased to 50,000 by the end of the decade.
+In 1954, the all-seater Railway Stand was built, as capacity gradually increased to 50,000 by the decade's end.
 On 24 September 1958, Vale Park saw its first match under the new £17,000 floodlights, as the club beat West Bromwich Albion 5–3.